The Atrocity Exhibition... Exhibit A: Release and reception

 On October 17, 2007, the entire album was uploaded on the band's MySpace page; however, many of the people that pre-ordered the album from CM Distro received it on October 19.
 The single released from the album was "Funeral Hymn".
 There was also a music video released for "Riot Act".
 The song "Riot Act" was released as DLC for the video game Rock Band 2 via the Rock Band Network on June 6, 2010.

 The Atrocity Exhibition...
 Exhibit A was well received by the metal press.
 In addition, it won the 2007 Metal Storm Award for Best Thrash Metal Album.

+AllMusic wrote "like it or not, into every long-term career, change and risk-taking must come sometimes, and, given a few more years (not least for Dukes to further establish himself), one feels that The Atrocity Exhibition will stand up as one of Exodus' deepest, and most intriguing albums."
+Blabbermouth.net added "The Atrocity Exhibition" may be good violent fun, but “friendly" got excised from the EXODUS dictionary some time ago.
+Brutal, massive, and wholly impressive stuff."

 Exhibit A sold 3,600 copies in its first week of release in the U.S., and as of November 2008 had sold 22,000 copies in the U.S.